Dinopony/randstalker/README.md

 - **--preset=PATH**: set the path where the JSON preset file containing settings is located (e.g. `--preset=preset.json`)
 - **--noPause**: if set, no "press any key" prompt will be put at the end of generation, especially useful for automated generators (e.g. `--noPause`)
 - **--ingameTracker**: adds greyed out key items in inventory to have a working in-game item tracker

-You can use the `example_preset.json` located at the root of the repository as a starting point for your own preset files.

-## Build instructions

-If you want to build the binary from the source code, you will need CMake.

-- On Windows, with Visual Studio 2019 installed, you can execute `build_win_vs2019.bat`
-- On Unix, you can execute `build_unix.sh`